l748198943/mt_quest/README.md

-This is the repository of a master thesis.
+# Master thesis evaluation
+## Dec 2020
+This repo is for dimension and word evaluation.